 Religion is a belief; it has a set of code of conduct, principles, ethics and morals to follow in one’s life.
 There are several religions in the world.
 It only means that people of the world follow different kinds of religion that frame different sets of principles, ethics, morals and codes of conduct to follow for the people that belong to them.

-If you are philosophical then you need not perform rituals and other rites connected with religion, but on the other hand, if you are religious you cannot do away with the performance of rituals and rites.
+Religion insists on the performance of rituals.
+On the other hand, if you are religious you cannot do away with the performance of rituals and rites.
 They become part and parcel of your life.

-Religion is a belief in a supreme power and worship of it as the creator and controller of the universe without reasoning whereas philosophy is a pursuit of wisdom by intellectual search and logical reasoning.
+• Religion is a belief in a supreme power and worship of it as the creator and controller of the universe without reasoning whereas philosophy is a pursuit of wisdom by intellectual search and logical reasoning.

-Religions discipline the people through a set of code of conduct, principles and ethics whereas philosophy relies on the moral self-discipline.
+• Religions discipline the people through a set of code of conduct, principles and ethics whereas philosophy relies on the moral self-discipline.

 • Religion is all about practices and customs whereas philosophy is all about metaphysics.

 • Philosophers are called as thinkers whereas propagators of religions are called leaders.

 • Religion insists on the performance of rituals whereas philosophy does not emphasize the ritualistic aspect of life.